How to Start an Animation Business

-From getting the name right to reaching new customers.
+From getting the name right to reaching new customers in the world of animation business.
 There is a lot to think about when starting out as an animator or setting up your animation studio.
 Let us take a step-by-step approach to the endeavor.

 You are not Disney, Pixar, or Dreamworks (yet), but being an animator is all you ever wanted and can imagine doing.
 Congratulations on finding your calling and taking that leap of faith to be your own boss.